32bits-toby/sol-calc/extension/README.md

 1. **Open SolCalc**: Click the calculator icon in the Activity Bar (left sidebar)
 2. **Enter Expression**: Type your arithmetic expression (e.g., `(price * amount) / 1e18`)
 3. **Define Variables**: If your expression has variables, enter their values and decimal precision
-4. **View Results**: See the result in raw, human-readable, and Solidity formats, plus any precision loss
+4. **View Results**: See the result in raw, human-readable, and wvm formats, plus any precision loss

 ### Example Use Cases